-According to analysis, daily consumption of petrol/diesel in India is 3,660,000 barrels that are equals to 581940000 litres.
+According to analysis, daily consumption of petrol/diesel in India is 3,660,000 barrels that are equals to 581940000 liters.
 India pays more than 8 lakh crore per year for importing crude oil.
-Annually, there is 70% of diesel and 99.6% of petrol use in India.
-And Indian Government wants to reduce these numbers.
-They are planning to convert diesel based vehicles into the electric vehicles.
-Swiss power and automation technology group ABB have developed a new electric bus.
-India has plans to convert 1.2 lakhs diesel based buses into electric buses.
+Annually, there is 70% of diesel and 99.6% of petrol used in India.
+And the Indian Government wants to reduce these numbers.
+They are planning to convert diesel-based vehicles into electric vehicles.
+Swiss power and automation technology group ABB has developed a new electric bus.
+India has plans to convert 1.2 lakhs diesel-based buses into electric buses.

-The most amazing feature of this electric bus is that it gets charge within 15 seconds.
+The most fantastic feature of this electric bus is that it gets charge within 15 seconds.
 It charges through a high-power charging contact at the various bus terminals through its controlled moving overhead arm.
 The bus gets charge under 5 minutes.
-It can aid to save up to 1,000 tonnes of carbon dioxide emissions ever year.
+It can aid in saving up to 1,000 tonnes of carbon dioxide emissions every year.

 Global Product Specialist for rail and urban transportation at ABB, Bruce Warner said, “The idea is to utilise the bus station space by using it as charging points and operate them at par with the diesel fleet.”

-The company has now tie-up with Volvo buses, which operates in 13 different cities across the country.
+The company has now tie-up with Volvo buses, which operate in 13 different cities across the country.

-ABB India Managing Director Sanjeev Sharma said, “The Union government has agreed to his request for operating the electric buses with flash-charging facility on a pilot basis.
-Mr Gadkari had said that ticket fares can be halved on electric buses. ?
-It can be charged at night when excess electricity available at as low as Rs.3.5 per unit equivalent to one litre of fuel which may range between Rs.
+ABB India Managing Director Sanjeev Sharma said, “The Union government has agreed to his request for operating the electric buses with the flash-charging facility on a pilot basis.
+Mr. Gadkari had said that ticket fares could be halved on electric buses. ?
+It can be charged at night when excess electricity available at as low as Rs.3.5 per unit equivalent to one liter of fuel, which may range between Rs.
 50-60.”